Derived equivalences for the flops of type $C_2$ and $A^G_4$ via mutation of semiorthogonal decomposition: Introduction

-When $G$ is the simple Lie group of type $G_2$, Ueda \cite{Ued} used mutation of semiorthogonal decompositions of $D^b(\bfV)$ obtained by applying Orlov's theorem \cite{Orl} to the diagram \prettyref{eq:zero-sections_diagram} to prove the derived equivalence of $\bfV_-$ and $\bfV_+$.
-This mutation in turn follows that of Kuznetsov \cite{1611.08386} closely.
+When $G$ is the simple Lie group of type $G_2$, Ueda \cite{Ued} used sequence of mutations of semiorthogonal decompositions of $D^b(\bfV)$ obtained by applying Orlov's theorem \cite{Orl} to the diagram \prettyref{eq:zero-sections_diagram} to prove the derived equivalence of $\bfV_-$ and $\bfV_+$.
+This sequence of mutations in turn follows that of Kuznetsov \cite{1611.08386} closely.

 In this paper, by using the same method, we give a new proof to the following theorem, which is originally due to Segal \cite{Seg16}, where the flop was attributed to Abuaf:

 \begin{thm} Varieties connected by the flop of type $C_2$ are derived-equivalent. \end{thm}